freddiehaddad/feline.nvim/README.md

 </p>
 </div>

-A minimal, stylish and customizable statusline / winbar for Neovim written in Lua
+A minimal, stylish and customizable statusline, statuscolumn, and winbar for Neovim

 Requires Neovim >= 0.7